MileHacker Logo

 Oran's cuisine features usual ingredients like lamb, chicken, fish (especially sardines), semolina, olive oil, tomatoes, onions, garlic, chickpeas, and broad beans.

-Dishes are often savory, sometimes combining sweet and savory notes, with fresh herbs like mint and cilantro plus herbs like cumin, coriander, saffron, and paprika.
+Dishes are often savory, sometimes combining sweet and savory notes, with fresh herbs like mint and cilantro and seasonings like cumin, coriander, saffron, and paprika.

 Dining Customs & Etiquette